goncharenko/tech-conf-sg/README.md

 ## February 2020

+- :star: (Feb 25-26) [EMTech Asia](https://emtechasia.com/) - Since 2014 EmTech has been Asia’s premier event shaping the conversation on the emerging technologies that matter.
+From Deep Learning, to Blockchain, Genome Editing, Mixed Reality, Fusion Power, and much more, you hear it first at EmTech Asia.
 - :star: (Feb 20-21) [Microsoft Ignite | The Tour](https://www.microsoft.com/en-sg/ignite-the-tour/singapore) - Learn to write code, optimize your cloud infrastructure, and modernize your organization.

 ## January 2020

+- :star: (Jan 15-18) [iOS Conf SG](https://2019.iosconf.sg/) - Biggest iOS conference in Asia.
+Cover a great number fo speaker and topics.

 ## December 2019